 If we represent you, we will investigate your accident and build a case from this evidence or other available documentation of your accident and injuries.
 To show the driver acted negligently and is, therefore, liable, we need to use this evidence to prove:

 The team from the Morris Bart law office in Gulfport will evaluate your case to determine if we can help.
 Let us take a look at your case today.
 For a free legal consultation with a failure to yield lawyer serving Biloxi, call now.

-For a free legal consultation with a Failure to Yields lawyer serving Biloxi, call 800-537-8185
+For a free legal consultation with a Failure to Yield Accident lawyer serving Biloxi, call (228) 357-9621

 Morris Bart, LTD Represents Clients Based on Contingent Fees

-Before we officially take on your case, a Biloxi failure to yield accident lawyer from the Morris Bart law firm will explain how our payment process works.
+Before we officially take on your case, a Biloxi failure-to-yield accident lawyer from the Morris Bart law firm will explain how our payment process works.
 We provide legal services to accident victims on a contingency basis.
 You will not need to pay any upfront retainers or fees.
 In this way, we ensure traffic accident victims can afford our services even if their crashes caused financial challenges for their families.

-Our attorneys receive a portion of your financial compensation after your case if we secure a settlement or award in court.
-This payment never comes out of your pocket.
+Our attorneys receive a portion of your financial compensation for attorneys’ fees after your case if we secure a settlement or award in court.
+Attorneys’ fees will never come out of your pocket.
 When we receive the check for your settlement or verdict, we take out our agreed-on percentage before getting the rest to you as quickly as possible.

 We can answer any questions you have about our contingency fees or other aspects of our services before you sign a contract with us.
-While the Gulfport office is available to speak with you about your Biloxi accident case at (228) 300-4230, we also operate other offices to better serve victims elsewhere in Mississippi, Louisiana, Alabama, or Arkansas.
-We have 16 law offices in all.
+While the Gulfport office is available to speak with you about your Biloxi accident case, we also operate other offices to better serve victims elsewhere in Mississippi, Louisiana, Alabama, or Arkansas.
+We have 15 law offices in all.

 Seeking Damages After a Biloxi Failure to Yield Traffic Accident